The Congregation of the Apostolic Carmel - Karnataka Province

+The Congregation of the Apostolic Carmel - Karnataka Province is a Catholic women's religious congregation based in Mangalore, Karnataka, India.

+Founding

-The Congregation of the Apostolic Carmel - Karnataka Province is a Catholic women's congregation situated in Mangalore in the state of Karnataka, India.
-It was established in the year 1870 by three Catholic nuns from France of the order of Sisters of the Apostolic Carmel.
+The congregation was established in 1870 by three Catholic nuns from France of the order of Sisters of the Apostolic Carmel.
+Among them was the Englishwoman Veronica of the Passion.

 Educational institutions

 The educational institutions under Congregation of the Apostolic Carmel are: